mohangk/goodroot.ca/content/post/2018-02-23-an-opinion-on-opions.md

 published: true
 ---

 People seem uncomfortable having opinions.
-I’ve heard people claim with pride that they have weak opinions that they hold weakly.
-Even more troubling are those who state with superiority that they have no opinions whatsoever.
-Strong opinions are good and there is nothing wrong with having them.
+I’ve heard people claim with pride that they have weak, weakly held opinions.
+More baffling has been hearing others boast that they have no opinions whatsoever.
+Strong opinions are good and there's nothing wrong with having them.

 > “All opinions are not equal.
 Some are a very great deal more robust, sophisticated and well supported in logic and argument than others.” ― Douglas Adams

-Merriann-Webster gives us three definitions of opinion:

-* a : a view, judgment, or appraisal formed in the mind about a particular matter

-* b : belief stronger than impression and less strong than positive knowledge

-* c : a formal expression of judgment or advice by an expert

 An opinion is not a fact.
 A fact is verifiable.
 The cup weights 1lb.
 You can put the cup upon a scale and prove that it does, in fact, weight 1lb.
 An opinion is akin to a belief.
 An opinion is a working theory.

-Definition c sticks out.
-If an opinion is ‘a formal expression of judgment or advice by an expert’, why do we frown upon them in an engineering environment?
+If an opinion is ‘a formal expression of judgment or advice by an expert’ - according to Merrian-Webster - why do we frown upon them in an engineering environment?
 What's wrong with a working theory?
-We've decided that we want data, fact, proof.
-We've decided there is a right answer and a wrong answer.
+Don't we trust the experience of the experts we've hired?
+Perhaps not.
+We've decided that we want data, fact; where's the proof!

 If the expression of an expert’s knowledge and experience is their opinion, it should be valuable.
 But it isn’t.
-We’re skeptical because opinions are the precursor to ignorance.
-They're hard to contend with.
+We’re skeptical because opinions run precursor to ignorance.
+They're hard to contend with, we think.
 You just want to _do_ something, but someone else has their mind made up already.
-They don't know what you know -- you're right, they're wrong!
-They aren't looking at the data.
+They don't know what you know -- they're missing something; they're running in one of their old patterns; they aren't looking at the data.

 > “When you develop your opinions on the basis of weak evidence, you will have difficulty interpreting subsequent information that contradicts these opinions, even if this new information is obviously more accurate.” ― Nassim Nicholas Taleb